What is the Graston Technique®?

 How are the instruments used?

-ANSWER: The Graston Technique® instruments are used to enhance the ability to detect adhesive scar tissue (restrictions).
-At his Richmond office, Dr. Lassiter uses the stainless steel instruments to comb over and “catch” the fibrotic tissue, which immediately identifies the areas of restriction.
-Once the tissue has been identified, the instruments are used to break up the scar tissue so it can be absorbed by the body and the area can begin healing with normal, healthy tissue.
+ANSWER: The Graston Technique® instruments are used to enhance the ability to detect adhesive scar tissue restrictions.
+At his Richmond office, Dr. Lassiter uses the stainless steel instruments to glide over the skin and “catch” the scar tissue below, which immediately identifies the areas of restriction.
+Once the tissue has been identified, the instruments are used to break up the scar tissue and the area can begin healing with normal, healthy tissue.

 Is the treatment painful?

 ANSWER: It is common to experience minor discomfort during the procedure and some bruising afterwards.
 This is a normal response and part of the healing process.
 I can tell you that if you stick with your treatment schedule, often the results are dramatic and people are surprised by the results.

 ANSWER: Patients usually receive 2 to 3 treatments per week over a 4-5 week period.
 Most patients have a positive response between the 4th to 6th treatment.
 Many patients choose to come in periodically after their condition has been resolved because preventative care makes sure the condition or injury doesn’t come back.

 Is Graston Technique® something new?

 ANSWER: The concept of Graston Technique® is grounded in the works of Dr. James Cyriax, an English orthopedic surgeon.
 The use of the specially designed Graston instruments and protocol is new, however there are many copy-cat techniques coming up now.
 Many patient who come to our office have never heard of Graston before, but are pleasantly surprised.

 What kind of results does Graston Technique® produce?